Blacr7/SpaTemplate/wp-content/plugins/toolbar-extras/README.md

 **New, 1.4.2:** *Extended the Plugin support for Elementor Add-Ons:*

-* JetCompareWishlist (Premium, by Zemez Jet/ CrocoBlock)
+* JetCompareWishlist (Premium, by Zemez Jet/ Crocoblock)
 * HT Mega - Ultimate Addons for Elementor (free, by HT Plugins)
 * Elementor Forms (Premium, by Elementor Forms)
 * RabbitBuilder Global Central JS CSS (free, by RabbitBuilder)